 16.5.
 Riders are not permitted to draft behind cycles not participating in The Great Kei Trek, but may however draft behind their partner or other participating riders on Stages 1 to 3.

 16.6.
 No drafting is permitted behind any other vehicles on the route, including private motorcycles and race support vehicles.

 16.7.
 Supporters are not permitted to follow or drive ahead of riders or be on any section of the course, while the race in is progress, on any of the stages, but may access a number of vantage points and public road crossings to vocally support the teams.
 These points will be demarcated on maps and explained at the stage briefings.

 16.8.
 Cyclists that are not entered in the event are not permitted to ride on the course or any sections of the course.
 Refer to Rule 15.2.
-If such riders are found to be on the course and they can be linked to a participating team, that team will be penalised at the discretion of the Chief Commissaire.
+If such riders are found to be on the course and they can be linked to a participating team, that team will be “penalised” at the discretion of the Race Organiser.